 This website is operated by MSIM Fund Management (Ireland) Limited (MSIM FMIL).
 The business of Eaton Vance Global Advisors Limited was transferred to MSIM FMIL on 1 October 2021.
-MSIM Fund Management (Ireland) Limited has been appointed as management company of the Eaton Vance International (Ireland) Funds pic and is responsible for the distribution of the funds together with the distribution of Eaton Vance strategies and strategies of Eaton Vance affiliates.
+MSIM Fund Management (Ireland) Limited has been appointed as management company of the Eaton Vance International (Ireland) Funds plc and is responsible for the distribution of the funds together with the distribution of Eaton Vance International (Ireland) Funds plc and is responsible for the distribution of the funds together with the distribution of Eaton Vance strategies and strategies and strategies of Eaton Vance affiliates.
 For any queries in respect of the products and strategies referred to on this website, please contact MSIM FMIL at 7-11 Sir John Rogerson's Quay, Dublin 2, D02 VC42, Ireland.
 MSIM FMIL is regulated by the Central Bank of Ireland with Company Number: 616661.